 Accounting for employee turnover.

 Worker retention is often an issue, especially for start-up companies and small businesses that may experience growing pains.
-Roughly three million people quit their jobs every month—that’s 2% of the entire workforce.
+Roughly three and a half million people quit their jobs every month.
+This is an uphill battle that many industries and companies are facing, especially during the current hiring landscape we are in.

 Economic cycles impact hiring needs.